konstanciaa/capitals-quiz/README.md

 ### Instructions
 + This section gives detailed instructions and asks to enter username.
-+ Users are able to start the quiiz only after entering username.
++ Users are able to start the quiz only after entering username.

 ![A screenshot of introduction and instructions](/docs/instructions.png)